DylanTaylor1/GTNH-ResourcePack/README.md

-# Disclaimer
-Other than Better Click, I do not claim any ownership for this art.
-I simply combined specific textures from usernm, UU-Tex, and Kyff's hotbar into one "FoxTex" resourcepack.
+To install, simply download the zip files and place them in the resourcepacks folder.
+Other than BetterClick, I do not claim any ownership of the art.
+"FoxTex" is simply a personal collection of textures from usernm, UU-Tex, and Kyff's hotbar.

 1. FoxTex: Personally Chosen Textures
 2. Better Click: Reduces the volume and frequency of the clicking sound.